 This has been mentioned as being one of the best and most interesting experiences.
-Izakayas are a very unique and fun part of Japanese culture.
-After work ends, much of the Japanese workforce floods out into izakayas and the rowdiness begins.
+Izakaya 居酒屋 are a very unique and fun part of Japanese culture.
+After work ends, much of the Japanese workforce floods out into izakaya and the rowdiness begins.
 Being a waiter at an izakaya means catching a glimpse of it all and being a part of the Japan that fires up at night.

-Whatever their preference, be it food, fashion, or anything else, students get the chance to practice their Japanese every day as shop assistants.
+Whatever their preference, be it food, fashion, or anything else, students get the chance to practise their Japanese in jobs as shop assistants.
 Some examples include: convenience stores, clothing companies, and grocery markets.
-On average the pay is ¥1,000 to ¥1,800 per hour, and with a wide variety of companies, students can pick the industry they wish to work.
+On average the pay is ¥1,000 to ¥1,800 per hour.
+With a wide variety of companies, students can pick the industry they wish to work.

 A whole other category of part-time work in Japan is light work.
-This type of work is typically more physically demanding, and usually consists of short contracts of a few days.
+This type of work is typically more physically demanding and usually consists of short contracts of a few days.
 Some examples of light work include cleaning, moving inventory in a warehouse, or wrapping products.
 These types of jobs usually require an open schedule because they come and go quite fast.
 The good side is that oftentimes they do not require much Japanese to pick up.

 Once a job opening is found, submit the application.
 If the application asks you to visit the store, it is best to call ahead of time and arrange a meeting with the manager.
-You should also submit your resume in person if the shop has posted a Staff Wanted sign.
-Look for the Boshūchū (募集中) sign, which means the place is currently taking applications.
+You should also submit your resume in person if the shop has posted a “Staff Wanted” sign.
+Look for the boshūchū (募集中) sign, which means the place is currently taking applications.